MarconiLab/training-courses/gis/animal-health/ghana-2016/src/agenda.md

   * [Mapping number of cases by administrative boundaries](nb-cases-admin.md)
   * Time series animation with MMQGIS

-ONLINE MAPPING WITH CARTO (previously CARTODB)
+ONLINE MAPPING WITH CARTO (CARTODB)
-  * Intro
-  * Data upload and interface overview
+  * Introduction & data upload
   * Create an animation of disease spread over time
   * Disseminate your visualization online